Mobile COVID testing visits seniors

 She said the demand for mobile COVID-19 testing has reached an “all time high” and these health care providers hit the streets daily taking COVID-19 tests to those with limited or no means of transportation…

 Thursday, we followed an IHMS crew to Serenity Towers at Highland.
-It’s an assisted living high rise where about thirty residents came for a nasal swab Covid test.
+It’s an independent living high rise where about thirty residents came for a nasal swab Covid test.

 IHMS sends the tests to an independent lab and typically gets test results in 24 to 48 hours.